dss-extensions/dss_capi/docs/known_differences.md

 - **Notable omissions below.
 If you feel we should port them, please raise you concerns on our GitHub issue tracker.**
     - `Generic5` and `FMonitor` have not been ported yet due to lack of usage examples for validation.
 Please open an issue ticket on GitHub if you'd like us to port those.
-    - `WindGen` and `DynamicExp` (`DynamicEq`, `DynOut`) are also not ported yet, waiting for them to mature.
+    - `WindGen` is also not ported yet, waiting for it to mature.
     - The Diakoptics features are currently disabled.
-The implementation will be slightly different here since we use a complete different multi-circuit organization.
+The implementation will be slightly different here since we use a completely different multi-circuit organization.

 - Monitor headers: In the official OpenDSS, since May 2021, the monitor binary stream doesn't include the header anymore.
 When porting the change to DSS Extensions, we took the opportunity to rewrite the related code.
 As such, the implementation in DSS Extensions deviate from the official one.
 Extra spaces are not included and should be more consistent.
 As a recommendation, if your code needs to be compatible with both implementations, trimming the fields should be enough.